 Lunar January 2:

-Traditionally, Chinese stay at home relaxing on the New Year’s Day, but on the second day of the Chinese year, roads are crowded by people visiting relatives.
+Traditionally, the Chinese stay at home relaxing on New Year’s Day, but on the second day of the Chinese year, roads are crowded with people visiting relatives.

-As the first three days in the Chinese calendar are all categorised as being extremely auspicious, it is also a popular day for wedding to take place.
+As the first three days in the Chinese calendar are all categorised as being extremely auspicious, it is also a popular day for weddings to take place.

 Lunar January 3:

-If the second day in the year is a time to marry one’s daughter off, the third day is the occasion for the daughter to return home with her husband.
+If the second day of the year is a time to marry one’s daughter off, the third day is the occasion for the daughter to return home with her husband.

-Whether the couple is newly wed or married for decades, this special day are always reserved for the in-laws.
+Whether the couple is newlywed or married for decades, this special day is always reserved for the in-laws.